garrandall/popular-music-data/tracks/i-m-gonna-make-you-love-me-diana-ross-and-the-supremes-the-temptations.md

 And I'm gonna make, I'm gonna make you love me
 Oh, oh (Yes I will, I will, yes I will)
-I'm gonna make you love me, ooh, oh
+I'm gonna make you love me, oh, oh
 Yes I will, yes, I will (Come on and love me)
-I'm gonna make you love me (Ooh)
+I'm gonna make you love me (Oh)
 Yes I will (Yes I will, I will, yes I will)
 Come on and love me
 I'm gonna make you love me